Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

         app = config.make_wsgi_app()
         serve(app, host='0.0.0.0')

-We now have the basic application layout needed to run our application, but we still need to add database support, routing, views, and templates.
+We now have the basic proejct layout needed to run our application, but we still need to add database support, routing, views, and templates.

 Step 3 - Database And Schema